Elbrys/bsc_openstack/bsc_openstack_blog.md

   You can also go to the Brocade Controller UI and the topology manager and check to make sure the OVS instances show up there.

+![screenshot 5]
+(img/screen_shot_5.png)

 * Once you have configured the nodes (compute1, compute2, and neutron) correctly and they appear in the Brocade UI, you need to configure the neutron server to use the Brocade SDN controller.
-On the controller type the following as root:
+On the controller node type the following as root:

   ```
   crudini --set /etc/neutron/plugins/ml2/ml2_conf.ini ml2 mechanism_drivers opendaylight